vanjohnson879/frontline-cloud-doc/content/tutorials/bundle/index.md

 {{< img src="choose_artifact.png" alt="Choose the generated artifact" >}}

-We now have to click on the Upload button to upload it to FrontLine.
-After a few seconds, the upload will be complete, and our artifact will be successfully ready to use!
+You now have to click on the Upload button to upload it to FrontLine.
+After a few seconds, the upload will be complete, and your artifact will be ready to use!

 {{< img src="upload.png" alt="Start the upload" >}}